grinscrin/ofo-explorer/backend/README.md

-# OFO Explorer Backend API
+# Simple Explorer Backend API

 This backend provides a RESTful API for managing folders and files in a hierarchical structure.